 Become a walk leader

-If you're an enthusiastic walker and would like to help others enjoy walking in and around York we offer a free, one day, course for anyone who would like to lead or support walks for City of York Council.
+If you're an enthusiastic walker and would like to help others enjoy walking in and around York we offer a free, one day, course for anyone who would like to lead or support walks.

 We also offer on-going support to all our new walk leaders.